Catalans form human chain to press for independence from Spain

 Traffic clogged highways as police cut some roads.
 After the chain was formed, the peaceful demonstration quickly broke up and everyone headed home.

-The only reported trouble came when around 20 far-right demonstrators, shouting slogans in favour of Spanish unity, set off a teargas-like substance at one Catalan celebration, said local media.
+The only reported trouble came when around 20 far-right demonstrators, shouting slogans in favor of Spanish unity, set off a teargas-like substance at one Catalan celebration, said local media.
 Five people needed treatment.

 The human chain inspired by a similar event in 1989 that helped the Baltic republics of Estonia, Latvia and Lithuania win independence from the Soviet Union.